 What is technologically rich?

-Technology is the means by which we provide innovative and fluid professional service to the students and community.
+Technology is the means by which we provide an innovative and fluid professional service to our students and community.
 We utilise a small range of information technologies very well to harness learning and teaching opportunities.
-We use Mathletics, Reading Eggs, Literacy Planet and other on-line applications approved by curriculum teams to compliment current school programs and to further personalise and monitor student learning.
-Our school one-one digital device program, called myLearn, provides a platform that not only engages students but also enables learning beyond the classroom and the personalisation of the learning pathway.
+We use Mathletics, Sunshine Online, Seesaw and other on-line applications approved by curriculum teams to compliment current school programs and to further personalise and monitor student learning.
+Our school 1:1 digital device program, called myLearn, provides a platform that not only engages students but also enables learning beyond the classroom and the personalisation of the learning pathway.

 What is committed to the learning needs of every student?